rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 Many of the Jews read this inscription, for the place where Jesus was crucified was near the city, and it was written in Aramaic, in Latin, and in Greek. ^1920

-So the chief priests of the Jews said to Pilate, Do not write, The King of the Jews, but rather, This man said, I am King of the Jews. ^1921
+So the chief priests of the Jews said to Pilate, Do not write, 'The King of the Jews,' but rather, 'This man said, I am King of the Jews.' ^1921

 Pilate answered, What I have written I have written. ^1922

 When the soldiers had crucified Jesus, they took his garments and divided them into four parts, one part for each soldier; also his tunic.
 But the tunic was seamless, woven in one piece from top to bottom, ^1923

 so they said to one another, Let us not tear it, but cast lots for it to see whose it shall be.
-This was to fulfill the Scripture which says, They divided my garments among them, and for my clothing they cast lots.
-So the soldiers did these things, ^1924
+This was to fulfill the Scripture which says, They divided my garments among them, and for my clothing they cast lots.So the soldiers did these things, ^1924

-but standing by the cross of Jesus were his mother and his mother’s sister, Mary the wife of Clopas, and Mary Magdalene. ^1925
+but standing by the cross of Jesus were his mother and his mother's sister, Mary the wife of Clopas, and Mary Magdalene. ^1925

 When Jesus saw his mother and the disciple whom he loved standing nearby, he said to his mother, Woman, behold, your son! ^1926

 Then he said to the disciple, Behold, your mother!
 And from that hour the disciple took her to his own home. ^1927

-After this, Jesus, knowing that all was now finished, said ( to fulfill the Scripture ), I thirst. ^1928
+After this, Jesus, knowing that all was now finished, said (to fulfill the Scripture), I thirst. ^1928

 A jar full of sour wine stood there, so they put a sponge full of the sour wine on a hyssop branch and held it to his mouth. ^1929

 When Jesus had received the sour wine, he said, It is finished, and he bowed his head and gave up his spirit. ^1930

-Since it was the day of Preparation, and so that the bodies would not remain on the cross on the Sabbath ( for that Sabbath was a high day ), the Jews asked Pilate that their legs might be broken and that they might be taken away. ^1931
+Since it was the day of Preparation, and so that the bodies would not remain on the cross on the Sabbath (for that Sabbath was a high day), the Jews asked Pilate that their legs might be broken and that they might be taken away. ^1931

 So the soldiers came and broke the legs of the first, and of the other who had been crucified with him. ^1932